google/containerdbg/README.md

 ============

-containerdbg is an all-in-one command-line tool to help debug Kubernetes containers with common issues that arouse when moving to containers as part of legacy application modernization.
+containerdbg is an all-in-one command-line tool to help debug Kubernetes containers with common issues that arise when moving to containers as part of legacy application modernization.

 Currently the tool looks for the following common issues: